Abolition of serfdom in Livonia

-The abolition of serfdom in Livonia was realized by a set of laws introduced in the 19th century for the then Governorate of Livonia of the former Russian Empire.
-About the same time similar laws has been enacted in all Baltic provinces of the Russian Empire, as well as in the Duchy of Courland and Semigallia.
-These laws changed and clarified the rights and obligations of tenant farmers and landless serfs who, in the then province of Livonia, were mainly ethnic Estonians and Latvians.
+Livonian Peasants' Laws were laws introduced in the 19th century for Governorate of Livonia of the Russian Empire.
+Around the same time, similar laws were enacted in all Baltic governorates and Duchy of Courland and Semigallia.
+These laws changed and clarified peasants' rights and obligations, who ethnically were mainly Estonians and Latvians.
 This development culminated in Peasant Community Code of 1866 which codified peasants self-governance.